biocatiit/website/content/pages/users_shipping.rst

 Sample packaging is an important consideration.

+**Concentrated Protein Samples**

+Concentrated protein samples for SAXS should be shipped in sealed vials which are well-labelled.
+The vials should be placed inside of a sealed plastic bag or sealed container and then placed inside of a styrofoam cooler - the cooler must include an outer carboard box.
+If the samples are being shipped with cold packs, then the shipment may be addressed directly to BioCAT.
+However, the inclusion of dry-ice to any shipment renders the shipment a 'hazardous material shipment' and the shipment must be addressed to Building 46, as explained below.
+Please note in cases where tubes labelled with tape are subjected to dry-ice temperatures, the tape will unstick from the tubes in many cases.
+Use permanent marker to label your tubes.
 **non-hazardous Animal Tissue**

 Non-hazardous animal tissues are those tissues which are being shipped with cold-packs and the shipment will not contain dry-ice.
 The addition of dry-ice to any non-hazardous animal tissue sample shipment would render the shipment hazardous (because dry-ice is considered to be a hazardous material) and receiving would have to occur through building 46 as detailed below in the section 'dry-ice.'

-All non-hazardous animal tissue samples must be packaged using triple containment as detailed by `USPS Regulations:
+All non-hazardous animal tissue samples must be packaged using triple-containment as detailed by `USPS Regulations:
 <https://pe.usps.com/text/pub52/pub52apxc_024.htm>`_.

 A picture of triple-containment can be seen below.
-You should purchase a triple-containment package from a company such as U-line, as they need to ahere to certain shipping specifications.
+You may choose to purchase a triple-containment package from a company such as Fisher Scientific, however, do not use any biohazard labels to ship non-infectious animal specimens.

 .. image:: {static}/images/triplecontainment.jpg
     :class: img-responsive